 A period of self-isolation and restrictions have left a significant mark on marketing and increased its importance in the lives of many companies.
-Finding themselves in a cramped communication environment, businesses were forced to look for new ways to maintain their activities and new channels of interaction with their target audiences.
-Dmitry Yatsenko, marketing communications manager at Metropolis, has told Executive.ru about the transformation of marketing tools and brand behavior strategies.
+Finding themselves in difficult communication conditions, businesses were forced to look for new ways to maintain their activities and new channels of interaction with their target audiences.
+Dmitry Yatsenko, Marketing Communications Manager at Metropolis, told Executive.ru about the transformation of marketing tools and brand behavior strategies.

 The pandemic and restrictive measures are affecting industries that are highly dependent on investment and consumer demand for their services.
-A prominent representative of these industries is construction and, in particular, design.
-For example, in construction, unlike in industry and agriculture, when the demand for its products falls, it is practically impossible to rely on external demand, it is impossible to put the manufactured products in a warehouse or storage for subsequent sale with an improvement in the general economic and, most importantly, price environment.
+A significant representative of such industries is construction and, in particular, design.
+For example, in construction, in contrast to manufacturing and agriculture, when the demand for its products falls, it is practically impossible to rely on external demand, to put the manufactured products in a warehouse or storage for subsequent sale after an improvement in the general economic environment and, most importantly, prices.

-- deployed systems for employees' remote access to their computers linked to e-mail;
+- Deployed systems of remote access for employees to their computers linked to e-mail;

-- developed new rules for the company's firewall to increase the security and stability of remote connections;
+- Developed new rules for the company's firewall to increase security and stability of remote connections;

-- deployed a corporate messenger for information exchange and remote meetings between employees.
+- Launched a corporate messenger for information exchange and remote meetings between employees.

-Also, the company's management has developed an anti-crisis strategy, which, in combination with the above measures, ensured uninterrupted operation during the isolation period.
-It was especially important for us in difficult times to fulfill all our obligations, both to partners and to employees.
-Thanks to the measures taken, we did not have to resort to special methods of anti-crisis communications, so the company's project portfolio, the level of salaries and the integrity of the company's staff (during the time of isolation we did not lose a single employee) remained unchanged.
+Also, the company's management developed an anti-crisis strategy, which, together with the above measures, ensured uninterrupted operations during the isolation period.
+It was especially important for us in difficult times to fulfill all our obligations, both to the partners and to the employees.
+Thanks to the measures taken, we did not have to resort to certain methods of anti-crisis communications, so the company's project portfolio, the level of salaries and the integrity of the company's staff (during the time of isolation we haven't lost a single employee) remained unchanged.
 Unlike many companies in our market segment, we did not suspend recruiting for current tasks.

 A new look at social media in b2b

-Marketing has paid particular attention to the time of isolation on Instagram - this platform has become one of the most popular resources for communicating with target audience and positioning a business.
-Many companies have begun to actively use the “Stories” format, which provides the maximum coverage for interaction with the audience.
-The new feature of the IGTV service is gaining popularity among companies operating in the business-to-business segment.
-The possibility of broadcasting live is seen as a free alternative to traditional TV and radio broadcasts.
-However, the difficulty of keeping the audience's attention in this format forces the speakers to speak briefly and only about the most important.
+During isolation marketing paid particular attention to Instagram - this platform has become one of the most popular resources for communicating with target audiences and positioning a business.
+Many companies have begun to actively use the Stories format, which gives a very wide reach in terms of interaction with the audience.
+A new feature IGTV is gaining popularity among companies operating in the b2b segment.
+The possibility of conducting live broadcasts is seen as a free alternative to traditional TV and radio broadcasts.
+However, the difficulty of keeping the audience's attention in this format forces the companies to speak briefly and only about the most important things.

 Professional and industry channels in Telegram began to actively develop.
 Channels for completely technical designers began to appear.
-For example, Schneider Electric, to promote Eco Structure technology, has assembled and supports an audience that uses it in their work.
+For example, to promote Eco Structure technology Schneider Electric has gathered and maintains an audience that uses it in their work.
 At the same time, the audience of this channel is growing rapidly, which indicates the demand for such an approach among the professional community.

 The traditional business network for building business communications has now somewhat lost its popularity in Russia due to restrictions, but it is effective for interacting with foreign partners.
 During the pandemic, the platform showed a significant decline in the attendance of foreign users.
 This is due to the colossal decline in business activity abroad, in particular in a number of EU countries, while in Russia the capacity of business communications in this network has grown significantly during the period of isolation.